TriKro/rsb-content/part6-evaluative_product_experiment/paper-prototyping.md

 # Paper Prototyping

 ## In Brief
 Quickly test a solution idea by simulating user-product interactions using paper drawings and cutouts.
-Paper prototyping is often a form of usability testing although it can also be used to help generate and evaluate design alternatives during ideation.
+Paper prototyping is often a form of usability testing, although it can also be used to help generate and evaluate design alternatives during ideation.

 One person plays the role of product user while others simulate the behavior of the product in response to the user’s actions using paper mock-ups of screen images or other user interface elements.

 ## Helps Answer
 - What basic form(s) might our solution take?
 - Where are there usability issues in our solution concept?
-- Is our solution intuitive for our customer to use / navigate?
+- Is our solution intuitive for our customer to use/navigate?
 - Are there other use cases or error conditions we didn’t think of?
 - What pieces of information do we need to provide to our customers?